It always seems like my punch needle threader

 Measure the length of your punch needle.

-Using the wire cutters, cut a piece of wire that length.
+Using the wire cutters, cut a piece of wire the correct length.

 Now, for the other end.